UPDATED 13th MARCH 2020

 SHEPHERDS BUSH EMERALD CSC

-The Emerald CSC meet at Connolly’s Bar, 450 Chiswick High Rd, W4 5TT.
-Nearest tube is Chiswick Park on the District line and is easily accessible from a few different tube lines.
+The Emerald Celtic Supporters Club meet at Connolly’s Bar, 450 Chiswick High Rd, W4 5TT.
+The nearest tube is Chiswick Park on the District line but is easily accessible from a few different tube lines.

 A relatively new addition to the Celtic scene in London Gertie Brownes.
 Not attached to any CSC’s but treats Celts royally and has also a subscription to Celtic TV which many here do not.
 Its a unpretentious Irish pub with a warm welcome and super Guinness.
 Its located at 95 High Road, East Finchley N2 8AG and is just a short walk from East Finchley tube station.
 The pub has its Facebook page here and more info/maps here.

+A group just started a Facebook page here.
 Famous for their fantastic banner if nothing else!
-Their page is here

 The Brighton Celtic Supporters Club meet at Molly Malones at 57 West Street for televised Celtic matches.
 We have a private room downstairs, with a large screen and bar.